Visiting the charming town of Hoi An in Vietnam

 Vietnam Travel Guide

-This travel guide for Vietnam highlights the top places to visit, how to get there, safety, scams, logistics and more to help plan your visit.
+This travel guide for Vietnam highlights the top places to visit, how to get there, safety, scams, logistics, and more to help plan your visit.

 Hanoi